protectwise/troika/packages/troika-three-text/README.md

 Default: _none_ - uses the color of the `material`

+### `curveRadius`

+Defines a cylindrical radius along which the text's plane will be curved.
+Positive numbers put the cylinder's centerline (oriented vertically) that distance in front of the text, for a concave curvature, while negative numbers put it behind the text for a convex curvature.
+The centerline will be aligned with the text's local origin; you can use `anchorX` to offset it.

+Since each glyph is by default rendered with a simple quad, each glyph remains a flat plane internally.
+You can use [`glyphGeometryDetail`](#glyphgeometrydetail) to add more vertices for curvature inside glyphs.

+Default: `0`

 ### `depthOffset`

 This is a shortcut for setting the material's [`polygonOffset` and related properties](https://threejs.org/docs/#api/en/materials/Material.polygonOffset), which can be useful in preventing z-fighting when this text is laid on top of another plane in the scene.
 Positive numbers are further from the camera, negatives closer.